-- ★Deconstruction is one version of poststructuralism, most associated with Jacques Derrida and Paul de Man, that shows the play of meanings within the world and the work. - \New Historicism, which we may cover later, is another subset of poststructuralism, most associated with Michel Foucault and Stephen Greenblatt, that shows the play of ideological power within individuals subjected to discourse.
+- ★Deconstruction is one version of poststructuralism, most associated with Jacques Derrida and Paul de Man, that shows the play of meanings within the world and the work. - New Historicism is another subset of poststructuralism, most associated with Michel Foucault and Stephen Greenblatt, that shows the play of ideological power within individuals subjected to discourse.